-Putu Ayu Ubi (Steamed Upside-down Coconut Ube Cupcakes)
+Putu Ayu (Steamed Upside-down Coconut Purple Sweet Potato Cupcakes)

-Peel the yam and cut into smaller pieces and steam until they are fork tender and can be easily mashed.
-Transfer the purple yam and coconut cream in a blender and blend until smooth.
+Peel the potato and cut into smaller pieces and steam until they are fork tender and can be easily mashed.
+Transfer the purple sweet potato, coconut cream, and food coloring in a blender and blend until smooth.
 It will be thick, but smooth.
 I get a better result when I do this part first before combining them into the batter.
 Set aside.